 Monday was a bizarre day of developments around three-on-three basketball league BIG3.
-CEO Roger Mason Jr., the former NBA player and NBPA deputy executive director, was fired for cause over corruption allegations, with a letter sent to players, coaches and staff claiming that Mason brought in Qatari investors who then paid certain executives (including Mason) instead of the league itself.
+CEO Roger Mason Jr., the former NBA player and NBPA deputy executive director, was fired for cause, with a letter sent to players, coaches and staff claiming that Mason brought in Qatari investors who then paid certain executives (including Mason) instead of the league itself.
 League founder Ice Cube will take over as the interim CEO while the BIG3 searches for a replacement.
 But Mason challenged the league’s claims in a statement issued Monday night:

 “I was terminated by BIG3 in retaliation for legal claims which I made last week in a letter sent by my attorneys to BIG3 Basketball alleging that the league had breached my employment agreement,” Mason said in the statement.